bird-bench/BIRD-CRITIC-1/README.md

 cd run
 bash generate_prompt.sh

-# Inference, need to set the API key in config.py
+# LLM Inference, need to set the API key in config.py
 bash run_baseline.sh
 ```
 The output will be save in the [`./baseline/outputs/final_output/`](./baseline/outputs/final_output/)